-Blueboard or Blue board: A term commonly used in the construction trades to mean plaster board.
-U.S. Gypsum originally colored its plaster board blue to distinguish it from its other gypsum board products.
+U.S. Gypsum originally colored its plasterboard blue to distinguish it from its other gypsum board products.
 Other manufacturers adopted the color scheme.

 Finisher A person who tapes and finishes gypsum drywall.
-Rockers hang the drywall, finishes finish it.
+Rockers hang the drywall, finishers finish it.
 Rockers are usually not finishers and vice versa.

-Gypsum Drywall: Panels made of a sandwich of gypsum plaster pressed between two sheets of paper, the panels are used to cover interior walls and ceilings, and are the most common materials for that purpose since gypsum drywall replaced true plaster in the 1940s and '50s.
-Synonyms include: gypsum board, drywall.
-Also erroneously called plaster board.
+Gypsum Drywall: Panels made of a sandwich of gypsum plaster pressed between two sheets of paper.
+The panels are used to cover interior walls and ceilings and are the most common materials for that purpose since gypsum drywall replaced true plaster in the 11940s and '50s.
+It may also be used as exterior wall sheathing, in which case a water-resistant material replaces the paper.
+Synonyms include gypsum boards and drywall.
+Also erroneously called plasterboard.

 Gypsum Plaster: A plaster mixture containing gypsum as the bonding agent.
-Discovered in the 18th century, gypsum replaced lime as the preferred bonding agent in plaster and cement because it is stronger than lime.
+Discovered in the 18th century, gypsum replaced lime as the preferred bonding agent in plaster and cement because it is stronger than lime and cures much more quickly.
 Commonly used as the first and second coats of a plaster wall, with the smoother lime plaster used as the finish coat.

 Horsehair Plaster: An early form of hydrated lime plaster to which horse hair was added for greater strength.
-Now rarely used except in historic restorations, because fiberglass strands are stronger, and because horses strenuously object.
+Now rarely used except in historic restorations.
+It has been replaced by fiberglass in common use because fiberglass strands are stronger (and because horses have raised strenuous objections).

 Lath: Thin wood strips or metal mesh attached to wall studs and ceiling joists to which plaster is applied.

 Plasterer A person who applies plaster to a wall or ceiling.
 The plasterer follows the lather who attaches the lath to the wall studs.
+He or she, in turn, is followed by the finisher who applies the final or finish coat.
 May also refer to a person who applies stucco coatings to exterior walls.
-Today's plasterers are often called on to apply stucco, unlike prior times when stucco-men and plasterers were two different trades.
+Today's plasterers are often called on to apply stucco, unlike prior times when stuccoers and plasterers were two different trades.

-Scratch Coat: The first coat of a three coat plaster wall or ceiling system.
+Scratch Coat: The first coat of a three-coat plaster wall or ceiling system.
 The scratch coat is the structural coat of the wall.
 It is forced into the gaps in the wall lath so that when it has cured it forms a strong mechanical bond with the wood structure of the wall.
-It is usually applied about 3/8" of an inch thick, and scored with a scoring tool before it has cured.
-The scores or scratches halp the second or "brown" coat grip the base coat.
-After 1950 plasterboard or plaster lath replaced the scratch coat in most residential walls and ceilings.
+It is usually applied about 3/8" of an inch thick and scored with a scoring tool before it has cured.
+The scores or scratches help the second or "brown" coat grip the base coat.
+After 1950 plasterboard (or plaster lath) replaced the scratch coat in most residential walls and ceilings.

-Sheetrock®: A trade name for gypsum board manufactured by United States Gypsum (USG), used commonly to mean gypsum drywall.
-Sheetrock was the first widely accepted gypsum drywall product in the U.S., and "sheetrock" has been used to refer to gypsum board for so long that gypsum board installers are commonly referred to in the construction trades as "rockers".
+Sheetrock®: A trade name for gypsum board manufactured by United States Gypsum (USG).
+It has migrated into the vernacular and the "sheetrock" is commonly used to mean gypsum drywall.
+Sheetrock was the first widely accepted gypsum drywall product in the U.S., and "sheetrock" has been used to refer to gypsum board for so long that gypsum board installers are commonly referred to in the construction trades as rockers.